QwenLM/Qwen2.5/docs/source/deployment/vllm.md

 vllm serve Qwen/Qwen3-8B
 ```

-By default, if the model does not point to a valid local directory, it will download the model files from the HuggingFace Hub.
+By default, if the model does not point to a valid local directory, it will download the model files from the Hugging Face Hub.
 To download model from ModelScope, set the following before running the above command:
 ```shell
 export VLLM_USE_MODELSCOPE=true
 ```

-For distrbiuted inference with tensor parallelism, it is as simple as
+For distributed inference with tensor parallelism, it is as simple as
 ```shell
 vllm server Qwen/Qwen3-8B --tensor-parallel-size 4
 ```